QuinnChrest/quinnchrest.dev/README.md

 ## 🚀 Deployment

+### Environment Variables for Production
+When deploying to production, make sure to set the following environment variables in your hosting platform:

+- `DB_HOST` - Your database host
+- `DB_PORT` - Database port (usually 5432)
+- `DB_NAME` - Database name
+- `DB_USER` - Database username
+- `DB_PASSWORD` - Database password
+- `DB_SSL` - Set to 'true' for production databases

 ### Vercel (Recommended)
 1. Push your code to GitHub
 2. Connect your repository to Vercel
+3. Add environment variables in Vercel dashboard
-3. Deploy automatically
+4. Deploy automatically

 ### Netlify
 1. Build the project: `npm run build`
+2. Add environment variables in Netlify dashboard
-2. Deploy the `build` folder to Netlify
+3. Deploy the `build` folder to Netlify

 ### Other Platforms
 The project uses SvelteKit's adapter-auto, so it should work with most hosting platforms.
+Remember to configure environment variables for your database connection.

 ## 🔧 Available Scripts